 After completing his training, Dr. Rayher was appointed Assistant Clinical Professor at UCSF and teaches in the dental school once a week.
 He currently maintains a private practice at Union Square Oral & Maxillofacial Surgery in downtown San Francisco and practices here in Orange County at OC Oral Surgery with Dr. Ahn.

-Dr. Rayher is a member of numerous professional societies, including the American Association of Oral and Maxillofacial Surgeons, the American Dental Association, the American Dental Society of Anesthesiology, and the Academy of Osseointegration.
+Dr. Rayher is board-certified by the American Board of Oral and Maxillofacial Surgery.
+In addition to this prestigious recognition, he is a member of numerous professional societies, including the American Association of Oral and Maxillofacial Surgeons, the American Dental Association, the American Dental Society of Anesthesiology, and the Academy of Osseointegration.

 With his expertise in oral and maxillofacial surgery, medicine, and anesthesia, Dr. Rayher has particular interest in helping fearful and dental phobic patients, patients who need removal of impacted, diseased, painful or infected teeth, patients in need of jaw reconstruction with bone grafting, and patients who need replacement of missing teeth with dental implants.